szager-chromium/rr/Automated-build-and-test-infrastructure.md

 Commits that break the build or tests will notify the [rr-builds](https://mail.mozilla.org/listinfo/rr-builds) mailing list, and the committer who broke the build.
 Anyone can subscribe to the list.

 The travis-ci configuration file is stored in `$rr/.travis.yml`.
 It first invokes the script `src/script/setup_travis.sh` to configure the travis slave for rr, and then invokes the `make` and `make check` targets.
 (It's really that simple!)

+There is now [a Jenkins instance](http://45.55.219.138:8080/job/rr/) running builds and tests for rr commits.
+It's similar to the Travis setup described above, except it simply runs:

+    ./configure && make -j`getconf _NPROCESSORS_ONLN` && make fastcheck

+Jenkins is not currently configured to send email notifications.